okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 5. On your new Application page, select the **Assignments** tab, click **Assign**, and then select **Assign to Groups**.
 6. In the dialog box that appears, select **Assign** for the Everyone group, and then click **Done**.
 You must assign the app to either the Everyone Group or a custom Group that you create so that the profile enrollment functions correctly.
 7. Select the **General** tab and click the "Copy to clipboard" icon to copy the <StackSelector snippet="clientidsd" noSelector inline />.
-Store this information temporarly for use when you <StackSelector snippet="configfile" noSelector inline /> in a few steps.
+Store this information temporarly for use when you <StackSelector snippet="configfile" noSelector inline /> in the next section.

 <StackSelector snippet="corsissuer" noSelector />